top of page

 Forest Scene

-Kitsap County Superior Court requires the housing provider to serve the offer of a repayment plan required by RCW 59.18.630 at least 14 days before serving the Eviction Resolution Program (ERP) notice and the 14 day notice to pay rent or vacate.
-When serving the ERP notice and 14 day notice, the hosing provider must also send copies to the Dispute Resolution Center of Kitsap County and the Kitsap County Legal Services.
+The Kitsap County Superior Court local rule on the timing of pay or vacate and repayment plan notices has expired.
+Prior to its expiration, that rule required housing providers to serve the offer of a repayment plan required by RCW 59.18.630 at least 14 days before serving the Eviction Resolution Program (ERP) notice and the 14 day notice to pay rent or vacate.
+In general, Kitsap County housing providers may serve both notices simultaneously provided the tenant's options on receipt of these notices is clear and unambiguous.

 City of Seattle